Tavishaa/tavishaa/README.md

 # 💫 About Me:
- I’m currently focused on <br>
+Currently out here coding my way through life, making AI models smarter, web apps sleeker, and debugging sessions less soul-crushing (debatable).
+If it involves tech, innovation, and the occasional dramatic sigh at CSS, I’m all in.

-Mastering the art of coding like a wizard—casting spells with React.js, Next.js, and AI/ML, and seeing where this tech journey takes me!<br><br> I’m looking to collaborate on <br>
+I’m looking to collaborate on
-Any full-stack projects—especially with someone who’s got the backend skills—to build innovative solutions and solve real-world problems through tech!<br><br> I’m looking for help with<br>Getting my backend to match my frontend skills.
-Oh, and if you know any easier way to explain CSS to a 5-year-old, I’m all ears.<br><br> I’m currently learning<br>Full-stack web development and how to deploy AI models on cloud platforms (spoiler: it involves lots of coffee).<br><br> Ask me about<br>Frontend development, AI/ML, React, or why debugging feels like a workout for the brain.<br><br>I can probably explain the lifecycle of a bug in code better than I can explain how to properly use z-index (still figuring that one out!).
+Anything full-stack, AI-powered, or downright futuristic.
+Whether it’s a sleek web app, a smart automation tool, or an idea that makes people say, "Wait, you built THAT?"—I want in.
+Bonus points if it’s fun, challenging, or just an excuse to flex some skills.

+I’m looking for help with
+Getting my backend to stop embarrassing me.
+My frontend is out here serving aesthetics, while my backend is... well, let’s just say it’s still finding itself.
+Also, if you know the secret to writing CSS without questioning your life choices, let’s talk.

+I’m currently learning
+Full-stack development (React, Next.js, Node.js) while also wrangling AI models into cloud deployments like some kind of tech sorceress.
+Oh, and mastering the delicate balance of hackathons, coffee addiction, and actually getting sleep (spoiler: I’m failing at the last one).

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/tavishaajaiswal) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/vipinpathak)